aniketmandale/Digital-Clock/README.md

 # Digital-Clock-in-Python
-Made a Digital CLock in Python
+Made a Digital Clock in Python